EnterpriseDB/tpa/docs/INSTALL.md

 ## Python environment

-At this point, Python 2.7, pip, and virtualenv should be available on your system.
+At this point, Python, pip, and virtualenv should be available on your system.
 Now you need to set up a Python environment to install the Python modules that TPAexec needs.

 ```bash